Are Heat Pumps Worth It in 2026? Honest Answer

 We get asked this question more than any other.
 Usually by someone who's read three contradictory articles, seen a horror story on a forum, and wants a straight answer.
+See our guide on oil boiler replacement costs for more detail.
+See our guide on heat pump noise concerns for more detail.
+See our guide on specific air source heat pump models for more detail.

 That's the honest position.
 Now let's show the working.